-- Scripting Support: With ImageMagick’s scripting capabilities, developers can automate complex tasks by writing custom scripts.
+- Scripting Flexibility: Leverage ImageMagick’s scripting prowess to automate intricate tasks through custom scripts.

 sudo apt update && sudo apt upgrade